 - If you can’t settle on a single landmark, check out the infamous architecture-centric river cruises.

-Museums & Galleries: Art & Design with Multicultural Influence
+Chicago’s Museums & Galleries: Art & Design with Multicultural Influence

 Eclectic collections and exhibitions across the city mean there’s something for every type of art enthusiast to love.

 - A gallery crawl in the River North Gallery District is a great way to spend a couple of hours.
 Considered the densest gallery center in the city, it’s an embarrassment of riches for all types of art from painting and photography to textiles, furniture and glass.
+Find out which galleries to visit in River North—plus where to get lunch!—in our guide to Chicago’s most fun neighborhoods.

 - The Art Institute of Chicago is a gorgeous Beaux-Arts building that was built in 1893 for the World’s Fair.
 Inside, it features a diverse and engaging collection.
 Its famed modern art collection includes masterpieces like Grant Wood’s American Gothic and Edward Hopper’s Nighthawks.

-Public Art: A Picasso, A Mosaic and Larger-Than-Life Sculptures
+Chicago Public Art: A Picasso, A Mosaic and Larger-Than-Life Sculptures

 With more than 500 works exhibited across the city, Chicago’s public art program is seriously inspiring.
 The Loop neighborhood alone is home to a wealth of acclaimed pieces.